robertovillarejo/inflector/README.md

 # Inflector REST

-This inflector is a microservice written in Java (Spring Boot Framework) implemented in a REST service.
+This inflector is a library for Java.
 The linguistic data was taken from the popular library [Freeling](https://github.com/TALP-UPC/FreeLing).

 ## What is an inflection?
 An inflection is the variation of the form of a word to denote genre, number or tense according to the case, i.e. *dogs* is the plural form for *dog* word.